Mathématique: Chapter 6

 “Yup.”

-Rush ran his fingers over the edge of Vala’s laptop, as if he were contemplating slamming it shut.
+Rush ran his fingers over the edge of Vala’s laptop, as if he were on the verge of slamming it shut.

-“Let me put it to you this way,” Young said carefully.
-“I think you put the eccentric in Genius Eccentric at baseline and right now you’re a little bit stressed after a night that even I’d rate as maybe a seven out of ten when it comes to things that are Exciting In A Bad Way.
+“Let me put it to you this way.”
+Young crossed his arms over his chest.
+“I think you put the eccentric in Genius Eccentric at baseline and right now you’re a little stressed after a night that even I’d rate as a seven outta ten when it comes to Things That Are Exciting In A Bad Way.
 You’re handling it pretty well, and everyone thinks that you’re fine to be here, doing whatever math it is that you do, in my apartment.
 But I’m not—one hundred percent sure about that.
 I mean, you passed out in my kitchen.”

-“So we can try this out,” Young said, ignoring the dig, “and yu can stay here and do your math, or you can go hang out with Dr. Lam until you’re evaluated and cleared by the medical people.
-Because normally that would be what would happen.
-The SGC has a whole counseling subsection to facilitate civilians who have unfortunate run-ins with the more violent side of human/xenobiological relations.
-And you’d be going down that road if you were a little lower down on the LA’s top ten list.”
+“So we can try this out,” Young said, ignoring the dig, “and you can stay here and do your math, or you can hang out with Dr. Lam until you’re evaluated and cleared by medical.
+Because normally that’d be what would happen.
+The SGC has a whole counseling program for civilians who get xenobiologically roughed up.
+You’d be going down that road if you were a little lower on the LA’s Top Ten list.”

-Young reflected that he probably should have kept his damn mouth shut and just let the insult war ride.
+Young should’ve kept his damn mouth shut and let the insult war ride.

-“Come on,” he said, backtracking.
+“Relax about it,” he said, backtracking.
 “It’s not that bad.
 I could be Jackson.
-Jackson is clearly the worst case scenario here.
+Jackson’s your worst case scenario.
+For sure.
 Getting in your head, buying you a dog, probably.
-Decorating your apartment for you.
+Decorating your apartment.
 Who the hell knows.
-The guy is an unstoppable force of poorly adjusted kindness.
-The medical people are the middle of the road.
-I’m definitely your best option.”
+The guy is unstoppable.”

-“What I don’t get,” Young said, trying to build a levy out of casualness, ”is why there’s a code at all.
+“What I don’t get,” Young said, trying to build a levy out of casualness, ”is why there’s a buried cypher at all.
 No other addresses need to be ‘unlocked’.”

 Rush shot him an irked glance, said nothing, looked down at his computer, and started typing.

-Young breathed out in one long, slow exhale, and wondered if he’d averted some kind of crisis, delayed it, or whether he’d been reading the guy all wrong in the first place.
-He was hard to get a handle on.
-That was for damn sure.
+Young breathed out in one long, relieved exhale, and wondered if he’d averted some kind of crisis, delayed it, or whether he’d been reading the guy all wrong in the first place.

-“Your language is so vague, that I really have no idea whether you have any kind of conceptual understanding as for how the gate network functions or not,” Rush said, not looking up from his computer.
+“Your language is so vague, that I’ve no idea whether you have any kind of conceptual understanding as for how the gate network functions or not.”
+Rush didn’t look up from his computer.

-“It’s like the thing—with the lines,” Young said, gesturing loosely with one hand, “defined by communicating DHDs that intersect at a destination point in space, and then you specify a point of origin and then there’s some calculation that takes place regarding space-time warping between origin and destination.”
+“It’s like the thing—with the lines.”
+Young gestured loosely with one hand, “defined by synced DHDs that intersect at a destination point in space.
+You specify a point of origin and then some fancy math and physics warps space to connect the points.”

-“The thing with the lines.
+“The ‘thing with the lines’.
 Yes.
 Well done.
 Fantastic work.
 You say you’re a colonel?
-It’s a good thing you specified; otherwise I might have mistaken you for an astrophysicist.”
-Rush actually seemed amused.
+It’s a good thing you specified; otherwise I might’ve mistaken you for an astrophysicist.”
+Rush seemed amused.

 “Well, I keep a low profile,” Young said.
-“I’m not really into ruining people’s self-esteem as,” he gestured subtly in Rush’s direction, “you know.
+“I’m not really into ruining people’s self-esteem as,” he gestured in Rush’s direction, “y’know.
 A personal hobby.”

-Rush looked up at him, slowly this time, his gaze so intense that Young had a tough time maintaining eye contact.
+Rush looked up at him, his gaze so intense that Young had a tough time maintaining eye contact.
 “And what else would it represent?”

 “What do you think?”

-“I don’t really care one way or another,” Rush said, his voice affectedly casual.
-“I try not to think about it.”
+“I don’t care,” Rush said, too casual.
+“I try not t’think about it.”

 Bullshit, Young decided.
 He gave Rush a skeptical look.
-“Seriously?”
+“Right.”

 “Why should I care?”
 Rush murmured.
 “Wherever it is, I’m not going.”